ktoso/rx-wiki/Creating-Observables.md

 ```

 In calls to `range(n,m)`, values less than 1 for _m_ will result in no numbers being emitted. _n_ may be any integer that can be represented as a `BigDecimal` — posititve, negative, or zero.

+## interval( )
+#### create an Observable that emits a sequence of integers spaced by a given time interval
+(diagram TBD)

+To create an Observable that emits items spaced by a particular interval of time, pass the time interval and the units of time that interval is measured in (and, optionally, a scheduler) to the `interval( )` method.

 ## empty( ), error( ), and never( )
 #### Observables that can be useful for testing purposes